karatelabs/karate/README.md

 There is a shortcut for `match each` explained in the next section that can be quite useful, especially for 'in-line' schema-like validations.

 #### `match each contains deep`
-`match each` can be combined with `deep` so that for each JSON object  a “deep contains” match is performed within nested lists or objects.
+`match each` can be combined with `contains deep` so that for each JSON object  a “deep contains” match is performed within nested lists or objects.

 This is useful for testing payloads with JSON arrays whose members have a few essential keys that you wish to validate.